gimse/SwearWordSpammer/README.md

 # Swear Word Spammer

-A app that let's you spam swear words to friends through SMS.
+App that let's you spam swear words to friends with sms.

 ## Screencapture